MingyuYang-Yale/BENG469/SP22/Basic of HPC/README.md

 ---
 ### Create/Edit Text

-Run Vim to create a file called students-list.txt :
+Run Vim to create a file called draft.txt :

 (Vim is a text editor built to make creating and changing any kind of text)

 ```
-vim students-list.txt
+vim draft.txt
 ```
 * type ```i``` ( From command mode to insert mode type)
-* copy and paste the follwing texts to students-list.txt:
+* copy and paste the follwing texts to draft.txt:
 ```
 student-A    aeb98
 student-B    hc738